brokenkernel/blog/content/posts/Second-Language-Acquisition.md

 - time to use the rule
 - be focused on the correctness and not on the content

+> Silent Period

+The period between between the time that you first start hearing language and the time that you're able to produce language spontaneously automatically without thinking about it.

 # Sources

 Currently not everything on this page is sourced but the intent is that it should be more so over time.
 I have not read every source in full.